 To take on an undertaking such as beginning a film festival and production company it takes inspiration and support.
 When asked where they find their motivation to continue in their work, all three credit their parents.
 Carrington and Carson mentioned the values their parents have instilled in them that help to keep them on the right path.
 They’ve encouraged them every step of the way with words like “How you do anything, is how you do everything, so always aim to be your best version of yourself.”
 Cameron mentioned how his parents back him in everything he does and how they “even make sacrifices to make sure I have what is needed to bring my dream to reality.”

 Like all business owners, there have been roadblocks to work around.
-These young men have found the importance in listening to the advice of others while maintaining control of their vision and their end goal.
+These young men have found the importance of listening to the advice of others while maintaining control of their vision and their end goal.
 Their suggestions to others who may come across difficulties in pursuit of their goals are to “Do your research, see how others who are doing what you are setting out to have done it.
 Continue to work hard and don’t give up as soon as you hit a challenge or roadblock.
 Do your best to make smart moves.
 People always say that if you keep working, good things will come.
-But working smart has benefited us, and we believe it will do so in the long run.”
+But working smart has been the thing has benefited us and we believe will do so in the long run.”

 What’s up and coming for Carson, Carrington, and Cameron?
 They’re preparing for the Fourth Annual C&C Teen Hollywood Film Festival held at Raleigh Studios on November 11th.
-Their production company, Cloud Cinematics is also a primary goal to continue productions that will follow and exceed their current accolades under their Cloud Cinematics umbrella.
-Their short films are selections at the “Los Angeles Film Festival,” “HollyShorts, Albany Film Festival just to name a few.
-With the next big project, shooting a full-length feature film on the launching pad.
+Their production company, Cloud Cinematics is also a primary goal.
+With the next big project, shooting a full-length feature film is on the launching pad.
 These gentlemen have taken great strides in a few short years in business.
 We can only imagine what their drive, energy, and creativity will bring to the screen next.